British Transport Police: Police community support officers (PCSO)

 British Transport Police is the only special police force that employs police community support officers (PCSOs).
-Under Section 28 of the Railways and Transport Safety Act 2003, can allow the BTP Chief Constable to recruit PCSOs and designate powers to them using the Police Reform Act 2002, which previously only extended to chief constables or commissioners of territorial police forces.
+Under Section 28 of the Railways and Transport Safety Act 2003, the BTP chief constable can recruit PCSOs and designate powers to them using the Police Reform Act 2002, which previously only extended to chief constables or commissioners of territorial police forces.

-The BTP started recruiting PCSOs on 13 December 2004.
-They were on patrol for the first time on Wednesday 5 January 2005, who mostly work in the force's neighbourhood policing teams (NPTs).
+BTP started recruiting PCSOs on 13 December 2004.
+They were on patrol for the first time on Wednesday 5 January 2005, and mostly work in the force's neighbourhood policing teams (NPTs).

 BTP is one of only three forces to issue its PCSOs handcuffs, the others North Wales Police and Dyfed-Powys Police.
 This also includes leg restraints.
 BTP PCSOs also utilise generally more powers than their counterparts in other forces.

-Although BTP polices in Scotland (D Division) it does not have any PCSOs in Scotland due to limitations of the Police Reform Act 2002, the law that empowers PCSOs which does not extend to Scotland.
+Although BTP polices in Scotland (D Division) it does not have any PCSOs in Scotland due to the law that empowers PCSOs, the Police Reform Act 2002, not extending to Scotland.
 Although unlike police officers there is no formal transfer process.
 BTP is known to often attract PCSOs already serving in other police forces.

 One of BTPs PCSOs is credited with making the force's largest ever illegal drugs seizure from one passenger when on 30 September 2009 PCSO Dan Sykes noticed passenger James Docherty acting suspiciously in Slough railway station only to find him in possession of £200,000 worth of Class C drugs.
 PCSO Sykes then detained Docherty who was then arrested and later imprisoned after trial.

 In 2006 PCSO George Roach became the first BTP PCSO to be awarded a Chief Constable's Commendation after he saved a suicidal man from an oncoming train at Liverpool Lime Street railway station.

-Accident investigation
+Officer rank insignia

-Until the 1990s the principal investigators of railway accidents were the inspecting officers of HM Railway Inspectorate, and BTP involvement was minimal.
-With major accidents after the 1988 Clapham Junction rail crash being investigated by more adversarial public inquiries, the BTP took on a more proactive role in crash investigations.
-Further reforms led to the creation by the Department for Transport of the Rail Accident Investigation Branch which takes the lead role in investigations of accidents.
+The rank structure for regular constables and PCSOs is as follows: